 Zone Closure: Before hunting, hunters must verify their preferred zone is still open.
-Check online: www.wildlife.state.nm.us/hunting/information-by-animal/biggame/bear/ or call: 1-877-950-5466.
+Check online: https://wildlife.dgf.nm.gov/hunting/information-by-animal/big-game/bear/ or call: 1-877-950-5466.

 Pelt Tags Required: Harvested bears must be both carcass tagged and pelt tagged.
 The carcass tag must be properly notched and attached immediately after the animal is harvested.
 The hunter must present the carcass tag, skull and hide for pelt tagging to any conservation officer or any NMDGF office within five days of killing the bear before the pelt can be frozen, processed, tanned or salted by a taxidermist or before transporting the hide outside New Mexico, whichever occurs first.
 Hunters who appoint a designee to transport the harvested bear for pelt tagging are required to contact a conservation officer prior to pelt tagging to receive a designee code.
 Hunters or their designees are required to present the unfrozen skull of any bear killed with the mouth fixed open for removal of a premolar tooth.
 Hunters or their designee must provide all required information at the time of pelt tagging including, but not limited to: sex of the animal and date and location of harvest.
 The pelt tag must remain attached to the hide until the hide is processed.
 Improperly tagged hides will be seized by NMDGF.
+Proof of Sex: The testicles, penis and/or baculum of a male, or the vulva of a female, must remain naturally attached to the hide and be visible to the NMDGF tagging official.
+NMDGF will pelt tag a harvested bear only if proof of sex is attached to the hide and readily visible to the tagging official.
+Bears presented to NMDGF for tagging without proof of sex attached will be seized.